ai-enhanced-engineer/python-agentic-template/README.md

 ## What You Get

-Beyond the autonomous workflow, this template provides a **production-ready foundation**:
+The autonomous workflow is the main attraction, but the template also provides a production-ready foundation:

 ### Modern Python Tooling
-- Python 3.12+, FastAPI, Pydantic
-- Type hints throughout
+- Python 3.12+ with type hints throughout
 - uv for fast dependency management
+- Ready for any framework you choose

 ### Production Logging
-- Structured JSON logging with structlog
+Structured JSON logging with structlog.
+Correlation ID tracking.
+Dual-mode output: human-readable for development, JSON for production.
-- Correlation ID tracking across requests
-- Dual-mode: human-readable (dev) / JSON (prod)

 ### Development Automation
-- Pre-configured linting (Ruff), formatting (Black), type checking (mypy)
+- Ruff (linting), Black (formatting), mypy (types)
-- Pre-commit hooks for quality gates
+- Pre-commit hooks as quality gates
-- `make validate-branch` runs all checks
+- `make validate-branch` runs everything

-### Testing Patterns
+### Testing Structure
-- Unit, functional, and integration test structure
+Unit, functional, and integration test directories with pytest markers.
+The logging system alone has 21+ tests as examples.
-- pytest with markers for test organization
-- 21+ logging system tests included as examples

 ### CI/CD Ready
-- GitHub Actions workflows
+GitHub Actions workflows included.
+Semantic versioning.
+Docker-ready structure.
-- Semantic versioning
-- Docker-ready structure

 ## Project Structure